yoyosource/tec1.0/README.md

 ## Functions

 #### Definition
-Functions are used to declare one Code Snippet that you want to use multiple times throughout your project.
+Functions are used to declare one code snippet that you want to use multiple times throughout your project.
 The 'func' key will get used.
-After that there is the name of your function followed by an opening and closing Bracket.
+After that there is the name of your function followed by an opening and closing bracket.
 ```
 // This is a valid function
 func example() {